Kecskeméti Gábor

 He has been involved and contributed to several successful projects related to both Hungarian and international scholarly enterprises.

-As of the 1st of January 2013, he has started his mandate of director of the Institute for Literary Studies, Research Centre of the Humanities, Hungarian Academy of Sciences.
+As of the 1st of January 2013, he has started his mandate of director of the Institute for Literary Studies, Research Centre of the Humanities.

 Organizing Conferences

 He has been the organizer of several national conferences and editor of their ensuing proceedings.
 He has been a member of the organizing committee preparing the thirteenth Congress of the International Association for Neo-Latin Studies in Budapest, during August 2006.
 As of 2011 he has commenced organizing a series of conferences systematically evaluating the Hungarian textology and philology as a discipline.
-The conferences have been held at Miskolc.
+The conferences have been held at Miskolc: Philology and Textology in Early Modern Hungarian Literature (2011); Issues Pertaining to Philology and Textology in the Editing the Classics of the 20th Century Hungarian Literature (2012); Textology, Philology, and Interpretation in the 18th and 19th Century Hungarian Literature (2013).

 Academic Administration and Public Activity in the Scholarship

-Since 1997 he has been a member of the Committee for Textology of HAS, became its co-chair for the period of 2001–2008, and finally its chair, from 2008.
+Since 1997 he has been a member of the Committee for Textology of HAS, became its co-chair for the period of 2001–2008, and finally its chair, between 2008–2014.
 He has been a member of the expert board for Hungarian Literature and Modern Philology of Hungarian Scientific Research Fund (OTKA) between 2005 and 2008, and then from 2010 onwards.
 As of 2011 he undertook the duties of the chair of this board.
 He has been the co-chair of the Board for Literary Studies of the Hungarian Accreditation Committee from 2007 to 2010.
 For two years, between 2010 and 2012 he has been a member of the Hungarian Accreditation Committee for Humanities.
 He has been the elected member of the Committee on Literary Scholarship, Hungarian Academy of Sciences since 2008.
-He has been the co-chair of the Committee on Literary and Linguistic Scholarship of the Regional Committee in Miskolc, Hungarian Academy of Sciences from 2008, and became its chair since 2010.
-He has been the chair of the Borsod-Abaúj-Zemplén county department of the Hungarian Literary Society since 2011.
-From 2010 he has been a member of the Advisory Board for the János Bolyai Research Scholarship.
+He has been the co-chair of the Committee on Literary and Linguistic Scholarship of the Regional Committee in Miskolc, Hungarian Academy of Sciences from 2008, and acted as its chair between 2010–2017.
+For the period of 2010–2015 he was a member of the Advisory Board for the János Bolyai Research Scholarship.
+Since 2016, he has been a member of the committee of the International Society for Hungarian Studies.
 He is also a member of the Advisory Board for the Andor Tarnai Prize.

-He has contributed as an evaluator, secretary or a member of the expert committees to several procedures sustained for obtaining a Ph.D. or D.Sc.
+He has contributed as an evaluator, chair, secretary, or a member of the expert committees to several procedures sustained for obtaining a Ph.D. or D.Sc.

 Editorial Activity